Morocco Atlantic Coast Tour covers Sahara Desert dunes And the High Atlas mountains

 1st day: Marrakesh – Essaouira

-Departure at 8 o’clock in the morning when the driver will come to fetch you from whichever riad or hotel you might be staying in.
-You will take the motor-way, passing thousands of Morocco-specific argane trees
+Departure at 8 a.m. when the driver will come to fetch you from whichever riad or hotel you might be staying in.
+You will take the motorway, passing thousands of Morocco-specific argan trees

 on the way to this blue and white, very individual, sea-side town and port.
 Essaouira is many tourists’ darling!
 Previously known as Mogador to the Portuguese inhabitants, it is a